lmoscoted/queue-web-api-server/README.md

 To simulate the execution of a job, a delay  in seconds was implemented with random values (1 to 30).

+I set up 10 job processors with  Laravel Horizon as job manager.
+One job processor may only process one job at a time and No two job processors should pick the same job.

 # Installation

 1. Clone the repository.  `git clone https://github.com/lmoscoted/queue-web-api-server.git`